James A. Ramage Civil War Museum

-The James A. Ramage Civil War Museum sought to tell the untold story of Cincinnati, Ohio, and Northern Kentucky's involvement in the American Civil War.
+The James A. Ramage Civil War Museum was an American Civil War museum in Fort Wright, Kentucky, United States which focused to tell the untold story of Cincinnati, Ohio, and Northern Kentucky's involvement in the Civil War.
 Although no battles occurred there, the people of the area resisted a push by the Confederate army in 1862.
-The museum was located on the site of Hooper Battery.
+The museum was located in Fort Wright, Kentucky on the site of Hooper Battery.
 The museum grounds covered 17 acre and it displayed historical passages, stories, and memorabilia.
-It also paid homage to the Black Brigade of Cincinnati, Fern Storer's kitchen, and the history of the city of Fort Wright.
+It also paid homage to the Black Brigade of Cincinnati, Fern Storer's kitchen, and the history of the City of Fort Wright.

 On August 25, 2021, Fort Wright's mayor, Dave Hatter, ordered the museum closed, following a year of negotiations with the museum's board to correct various infrastructure and program problems.
-Battery Hooper Park, where the museum is located, remains open to the public.
+Battery Hooper Park, where the museum was located, remains open to the public.

 History

-The city of Fort Wright, Kentucky, was approached by the Northern Kentucky University Foundation in 2004 to acquire the property.
-The property had been willed to the foundation by owners Fern and Sheldon Storer and is located on top of a hill that had historical significance as one of the artillery batteries and trenches that helped defend Cincinnati, from approximately 8,000 Confederate soldiers under Maj.
+The City of Fort Wright was approached by the Northern Kentucky University Foundation in 2004 to acquire the property.
+The property had been willed to the NKU Foundation by owners Fern and Sheldon Storer and is located on top of a hill that had historical significance as one of the artillery batteries and trenches that helped defend Cincinnati, from approximately 8,000 Confederate soldiers under Maj.
 Gen. Henry Heth in September 1862.
-Though Kentucky permitted slavery, fewer slaves were in Kenton County than many other Kentucky counties, and during the Civil War General Ulysses S. Grant's own parents—not slave owners—lived just a few miles from the site.

 Local men from all walks of life and ethnicities, plus some soldiers worked together to erect a defensive line over eight miles in length (13 km) from Ludlow to present-day Fort Thomas to defend against the Confederate invasion of Kentucky.
+Under the command of Major General Lew Wallace, rifle pits were dug, earthwork forts and redoubts were erected, and trees were cleared for clear fields of fire, and used as abatis barriers against infantry.

-Men dug rifle pits, erected forts, and cut trees for a clear field of fire using tree limbs as barriers against infantry.
-Confederate soldiers marched to within a few miles of Fort Mitchel, known today as Fort Mitchell, observed for two days, and decided that the defenses, manned by approximately 25,000 Union troops and 60,000 local militia, were too strong.
-The Confederate invaders withdrew to Lexington on September 12 after a skirmish on September 10 and 11 near Fort Mitchel.
+Confederate soldiers marched to within a few miles of Fort Mitchel (known today as Fort Mitchell), observed and probed the defenses for two days, and decided that the defenses which were manned by approximately 25,000 hastily gathered Union Army troops and 60,000 local militia, were too strong for an attack or siege.
+Following skirmishes on September 10 and 11 near Fort Mitchel, the rebel invaders withdrew to Lexington.

 The property, and more specifically the two-story house that sits on it, is also significant because it was the home of Fern Storer.
 Storer was a well-known food editor for the now defunct Cincinnati Post from 1951 to 1976.
-"She was meticulous about testing recipes," said [former] Cincinnati Post home/food editor Joyce Rosencrans.
-"She took great pride in the accuracy of those food sections and passed those principles down to me."
+Former Cincinnati Post home/food editor Joyce Rosencrans described Storer as "meticulous about testing recipes" and added, "She took great pride in the accuracy of those food sections and passed those principles down to me."